 Table 3 compares the SiteMinder Extranet Scenario performance to that of the Login Scenario for the same hardware configuration - one Policy Server with one CPU.
 The results in Table 3 demonstrate that the SiteMinder Policy Server performs authorizations several times faster than authentications.
 It is not possible to calculate the exact performance difference because the CPU utilization of the Policy Server CPU was 50% for the Extranet test and was 100% for the Login test.
-This also means that the Extranet performance would have been significantly higher if there were enough Web servers available in the lab to drive the Policy Server's CPU to full utilization.
+The CPUs in the Web servers averaged 95% utilization while the load generator CPUs averaged 70% utilization.
+This means that the Extranet performance would have been significantly higher, if there were enough load generators and Web servers available in the lab to drive the Policy Server's CPU to full utilization.